cpabc.SkipToContent cpabc.SkipToRightNav

 MIA MAKI, BA, MBA, FCPA, FCMA is a Principal of a consulting firm and a Professor with the University of Victoria Gustavson School of Business, with over 25 years of teaching experience.

+MIA MAKI, BA, MBA, FCPA, FCMA is a Principal of a consulting firm, and Associate Dean, External & Outreach, at the Gustavson School of Business, University of Victoria, with over 25 years of teaching experience.
 She has worked in Finance and Accounting since 1986 and has experience in a wide variety of industries, including audio technology, airlines and aviation, not-for-profit, public accounting, marine transportation, fisheries monitoring, gaming and other technology arenas.
+She has worked for both private and public companies, has participated in raising over $50M in funds, and has experience in international initiatives.